Timinator2000/Algorithm_X/15 - enforcing sameness/02 - all or none with colors.md

                 actions[action] = [('student assigned', student.name), ('grade covered', student.grade, team_color)]
 ```

-# Enforcing Sames Using Colors
+# Enforcing Sameness Using Colors

 Per the [steps]( coloring-with-your-solver) outlined a few pages earlier, an attribute is added to track color assignments and the `AlgorithmXSolver` `_process_row_selection()` and `_process_row_deselection()` methods are overridden: